You’ve come so far.

 Consider these critical points when comparing costs of online college degrees:

-- Opportunities for grants and scholarships.
+2. Opportunities for grants and scholarships.
 Outside of federal or state aid, do some research on other sources of funding for your online education.
 Local organizations and professional groups offer support based on your background, achievements and professional goals.
-Tips on funding your return to college as an adult student.

 What kind of online business degrees are available?